Skip to content

 The reliable-agent problem is what context survives, loads, and guides the next execution.

 Anthropic shipped agent teams.
 My workspace.
 Ralph.
 Multi-agent this, orchestration that.
 I've written thousands of words about it.
 I have a whole article called Multi-Agent Orchestration.
-I was part of the problem.
+I was naming the wrong layer.

-After months of shipping code with these systems, I've realized we've been naming the wrong thing.
-I'm actively building this stuff, running multi-agent teams on real production work every day, and the thing that actually matters is what's in the context window when an agent starts working.
+After months of shipping code with these systems, the thing that actually matters is what's in the context window when an agent starts working.

 The high-leverage problem is context: loading the right knowledge into the right window at the right moment.
-That's where agents succeed or fail.
-The routing, the message passing, the communication protocol don't move the needle.
-What they know when they sit down to work does.
+The routing, the message passing, the communication protocol are plumbing.
+What agents know when they sit down to work decides whether they ship or spiral.
 Call it context orchestration.

 The agent orchestration trap